An insecure Christmas: food and beverage shortages and inflation hit the festive season

-As we reach the second year celebrating Christmas in a pandemic, food security issues are becoming more apparent globally.
+As we reach the second year celebrating Christmas in a pandemic, food shortages and inflation are becoming more apparent globally.

 A recent report from the World Bank shows that domestic food prices are on the rise worldwide.
 In September of this year, the poorest countries reportedly saw the highest rise in food price increase since the start of the pandemic.
 Vegetable prices in particular are rising at extortionate rates, especially in Turkey and Sri Lanka, according to the UN’s Food and Agricultural Organisation.
 The FAO also said that rice and wheat flour prices were already reaching sky-high levels in October.
 The main risks to food security internationally the World Bank says are the increase in retail prices, fertiliser prices, the reduction in value of some currencies, and reduced incomes, which make it harder for households to reduce the amount of food they buy.